our-story-media/ourstory-resources/doc_gen/guide/preparation/README.md

 We have provided an [example consent script](/materials/#example-consent-form) used in previous deployments.

 You will need to customise this to your specific context and preferences in conversation with local partners (if appropriate).
 You can use this consent script to inform your debrief with the community at the start.
-It is essential that adults and minors are consented properly, taking into account local laws that legislate this matter, and the laws and guidelines of any juristictions you will be storing or sharing the resulting videos within.
+It is essential that adults and minors are consented properly, taking into account local laws that legislate this matter, and the laws and guidelines of any jurisdictions you will be storing or sharing the resulting videos within.

 Participants need to be informed about how their data will be used, that their participation is voluntary and that they can withdraw at any time without giving reasons.